New virus cases at 9-month high of over 600, tighter curbs to be considered

 By region, 291 new virus cases were reported in Seoul, 155 cases in Gyeonggi Province that surrounds the capital and 17 cases in Incheon, west of Seoul, accounting for more than 77 percent of the country's daily new locally transmitted cases.
 The greater Seoul area is home to around half of the nation's 51.6 million population.

-Noticeably, Seoul posted the highest number ever for the city, with the city government saying it plans to draw up additional antivirus measures.
+The Seoul city government said it will reduce bus and subway services by 30 percent after 9 p.m. to help curb the spread of the coronavirus.

+Also, stores, movie theaters and various other facilities will have to close down after 9 p.m., the city government said.
+Only small-sized vendors and takeout at restaurants will be allowed.

-Other municipalities reported new infections, with the southern port city of Busan reporting 31 cases, followed by South Chungcheong Province with 23 new cases and the central city of Daejoen with 21.
+Other municipalities reported new infections, with the southern port city of Busan reporting 31 cases, followed by South Chungcheong Province with 23 new cases and the central city of Daejeon with 21.

 A total of 137 new cases were reported outside of the greater Seoul area Friday, exceeding the 100 mark every day since Nov.
 24, except for Thursday.